ml4ai/tomcat/human_experiments/lab_software/video_capture/README.md

 `sequence#_yyyy-mm-dd_hh-mm-ss.milsec~gap.png`

+- Sequence is a string of 6 digits containing the frame count prepended with leading zeros.
 - Time is in the *Universal Time Coordinated* (UTC)
 - gap is the approximate number of milliseconds elapsed since the last frame till this frame was captured.